komiamiko/komiamiko.github.io/_posts/2020-06-28-future-gardens.markdown

 If a program fails the checks and we can't trivially fix it, we just generate a new one and try again.
 After a program passes type checking, it then gets transpiled into an abstract syntax tree (AST).
 Finally, we perform optimizations.
-While the optimization engine does occasionally allow stupid things to slip through, it will at least catch a lot of basic things, like changing "not even" into "odd".
+While the optimization engine does occasionally allow stupid things to slip through, it will at least do a lot of basic things like boolean logic simplification.

 There's one more exotic optimization done.
 Since challenges are only allowed to affect lower tiers, this means some ordinal predicates will always be true or false.